microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### I can't unpublish my extension through the `vsce` tool?

-You may have changed your extension ID or publisher name.
+You may have changed your extension ID or publisher ID.
 You can also manage your extensions directly via the [Visual Studio Marketplace publisher management page](https://marketplace.visualstudio.com/manage).
 For example, update or [unpublish](#unpublishing-extensions).

 ### Why does vsce not preserve file attributes?